What are the best new cruise ships? The coolest new cruise ships being built and coming out in 2023?

 More fun can be had at the ship’s water park, contemporary fine art museum and entertainment center, complete with a racing car simulator as well as a flight simulator.

-With so much to experience on the ship, you might never want to leave!
+The MSC Virtuosa cruises the British Isles, the Med, Dubai (and Qatar) and Northern Europe.
+But with so much to experience on the ship, you might never want to leave and go ashore!

 Shimmy up to the bar at the Starship Club, and your cocktails will be mixed and shaken by the world’s first humanoid robotic bartender, named Rob.

-Since then, Viking Ocean Cruises has launched several new ships, all similar to the Viking Star.
-After all, if the formula was good the first time, you don’t want to fiddle with it too much, do you?
+Since then, Viking Cruises has launched several new ocean-going ships, all similar to the Viking Star.
+(Following our Viking Star voyage, we cruised the Caribbean on the Viking Sea.)

 You can make like a Norwegian in the (complimentary) hot-and-cold-water spa.

-Launch date: The Viking Venus will offer British Isles cruises, starting in August, 2021.
-Subsequent cruises will include Mediterranean and Northern European itineraries.
+Launch date: The Viking Venus was launched in 2021.
+She offers British Isles, Mediterranean and Northern European itineraries.

 Designed by Rolls Royce, the MS Fridtjof Nansen takes you up the Norwegian coast, as well as offering itineraries along the banks of the Amazon and the ice edges of the Arctic and Antarctica.